Future-oriented statement of operations (Unaudited)

 5. Parliamentary Authorities

 INFC is financed by the Government of Canada through parliamentary authorities.
-Financial reporting of authorities provided to INFC do not parallel financial reporting according to generally accepted accounting principles since authorities are primarily based on cash flow requirements.
-Items recognized in the Future-oriented Statement of Operations in one year may be funded through parliamentary authorities in prior, current, or future years.
+Financial reporting of authorities provided to INFC do not parallel financial reporting according to generally accepted accounting principles because authorities are primarily based on cash flow requirements.
+Items recognized in the Future-oriented statement of operations in one year may be funded through parliamentary authorities in prior, current, or future years.
 Accordingly, INFC has a different net cost of operations for the year on a government funding basis than on an accrual accounting basis.
 The differences are reconciled in the following tables:

 a) Reconciliation of net cost of operations to current year authorities used